josuah/notmarkdown/doc/index.md

 script calling one awk script on every page for generating a site in various
 formats:

- * html - traditionnal format of the web, through the notmarkdown-html backend.
+ * html - traditionnal format of the Web, through the notmarkdown-html backend.
- * gph - [[geomyidae]](1)'s format for gopher, through the notmarkdow-gph backend.
+ * gph - [[geomyidae]](1)'s format for Gopher, through the notmarkdow-gph backend.

 To add a new converter backend, add in $PATH a script called notmarkdown-$ext that reads NotMarkdown from stdin and send the target format to stdout.
 For